 Each of our business units is impacted by adverse economic conditions in different ways and to different degrees.
 The effects of an adverse economy are generally less severe on our sports related business as compared to our other businesses, although in severe economic downturns, the sports business can be severely impacted.
 Our Commercial and International business units are highly dependent on economic conditions in general.
-Beginning in fiscal 2009, we began to see the impacts of the economy negatively impact our Commercial business unit and, to a lesser degree, our International business unit.
-As we entered into fiscal 2010, we began to see the adverse economic conditions impact our sports business, at all levels.
-Beginning in the second half of fiscal 2011, we saw our Commercial business unit start to rebound, led by improvements in orders for digital billboards, followed by other business units.
-We are uncertain as to how much the current economic conditions are still impacting our business, but we believe that there are still adverse implications of the current economic conditions in all of our business units.

 The cost and selling prices of our products have decreased over time and are expected to continue to decrease in the future.
 As a result, each year we must sell more products to generate the same or a greater level of net sales as in previous fiscal years.
-This price decline has been significant as a result of increased competition across all business units and, to a lesser extent, declines in the costs of raw materials and improved product designs and manufacturing methods.
+This price decline has been significant as a result of increased competition across all business units.